AliElneklawy/A-really-big-C-project-/README.md

 # Password-Protected Book Management System
-Note: This is my first project ever.
+**Note**: This is my first project ever.
 So, the code won't look so good to you.
 But it works anyway!
 The program has a very simple interface (shown below).

 The program has a very simple interface (shown below).
 You can notice the date and time at the top left coner.